PowerShell/DscResource.Tests/README.md

   * Created new Unit Tests to validate the functionality of said cmdlet
 * Modified current Parameter, and AttributeArgument Analyzer Rules to check for Class membership and properly validate in those cases as well as the current Function based Cmdlets
   * Created new unit tests to validate the new Analyzer rules pass or fail as expected for Class based resources
+* Minor code cleanup in AppVeyor.psm1.
+* Updated documentation in README.md and comment-based help in TestHelp.psm1 to use the new name of the renamed SqlServerDsc resource module.
+* Fixed minor typo in manifest for the CodeCoverage module.

 ### 0.2.0.0